 At the conclusion of the spring term, you will defend your thesis to an examination committee, which is composed of two faculty members from the English department and one from another department or program.
 Examinations will be held during the last week of classes or the first week of exams, depending upon faculty schedules.

 The composition of the examining committee is determined by the Honors Director and the thesis advisor, in conjunction with student input.
+Expect that the Honors Director will ask for your preferences as the committee is assembled.
 You will be responsible for arranging a time for the oral defense and will coordinate the room scheduling with Jeanne Smith, administrator in the English Department, once committee members have confirmed their availability.

 Taking into account the quality of the written thesis and the oral defense, the examining committee determines whether the thesis receives Honors and assigns a grade for ENGL 496.
 The thesis advisor assigns a grade for ENGL 495.
 If the thesis does not receive the Honors designation, the student’s transcript will show two sections of ENGL 480, Independent Study, in lieu of ENGL 495 and ENGL 496, or the two semesters of Honors work.
 A student who receives Honors must deposit a digital copy of the final version of the thesis, prepared and formatted in accordance with standards established by the Charles Center, in the William and Mary Digital Archive.